-Lateral thinking.
-From Micro to Macro. (by Diego Fdez-Sevilla)
+Interdisciplinary Analyses and Lateral Thinking in Climatic Studies.
+From Micro to Macro. (by Diego Fdez-Sevilla PhD)

-I am 40 years old.
+I was born in 1974, in a time when children still wanted to be astronauts and celebrities had a career.
 Since I was a child I have been always fascinated by understanding the world around us.
 Actually, more about how it works than how many names I can remember to name things.
 I began my career studying general Biology in my Bachelor degree to understand how life behaves and why.
-Then I carried on into Environmental Biology with a Mater’s degree to look at the dominant forces creating environments in which life develops.
-From there I moved into the field of Aerobiology, where in my thesis I looked into the methodologies applied to identify and understand the meaning of the presence of biological information carried in our atmosphere.
+Then I carried on into specialising in Environmental Biology with a Master’s degree to look at the dominant forces creating environments in which life develops.
+From there I moved into the field of Aerobiology, where in my thesis I looked into the methodologies applied to identify and understand the meaning of the presence of biological information carried in our atmosphere and the synergies existent.
 Since then (2007), I have kept developing skills and broadening my capacity to identify interconnections between the players running our environment.

 One lesson learnt has been the limitations on any assessment due to the implications of the perspective applied.
 This happens in environmental studies as well as in market research and policy design.
 The events happening at micro-scales are closely linked with those happening at macro-scale.
 Many times, even the same patterns emerge in both worlds.
 And the behaviour of one can not be assessed without the consideration of the other.

 The definition of a micro or macro environment comes with the perception adopted.
 If we can not see the micro-world with our eyes then we need a microscope.
 And when we can not observe the macro-world with our eyes, we need a telescope.
 However, for both apply the same principle of perspective when we want to observe them.
 Distance.
 If it is too small from our distance we need to come closer through magnification.
 If it is too big from our distance, we need to move away to see it, e.g. sending satellites to observe the Earth.